sqrsy/rasa6-code/README.md

 	* Jack 2: Chan A out.
 	* Jack 3: Chan B out.

+* Clock Multiplier:
+	* Author: sqrsy
+	* Purpose: Generates polyrhythms by multiplying the clock signal.
+	* Jack 1: Clock in.
+	* Pot 1: The number of multiples for Chan A (1-8).
+	* Pot 2: The number of multiples for Chan B (1-8).
+	* Jack 2: Chan A out.
+	* Jack 3: Chan B out.

 * Mini Euclid:
 	* Author: sqrsy
 	* Purpose: Generates simple Euclidean rhythms.